-MD & CEO means the Managing Director & Chief Executive Officer of the Company.
+CEO means the Executive Director & Acting Chief Executive Officer or Managing Director & Chief Executive Officer of the Company.

 Chairman means the chairman of the Board and is used in a gender-neutral sense.

 Company means Pacific Current Group Limited.

 Continuous Disclosure Manager means the General Counsel and Chief Compliance Officer